wadewegner/wadewegner.github.com/_posts/2014-08-07-build-a-windows-8-app-for-salesforce-with-no-code-using-project-siena.md

 * WADL is an open web standard used by many companies, not just Microsoft.

 * Once in Project Siena, you don't have to worry about setting up authentication or configuring authorization to the 3rd party SaaS provider.
-It's already been done.
+It's already been done and the settings exist in the WADL file.

 * The business user has a very rich and interact experience when building the application.
 As the demo shows, even interacting with a REST API, and seeing the results, is possible at design time.